xypnox/xypnox.github.io/src/content/blog/migrating-to-zola/index.md

 And it wouldn't be an overstatement to say that Hugo's current ecosystem makes it very hard for someone to create a new theme for scratch, or even significantly modify a theme without going through pages and pages of documentation; Almost like learning an entire "framework".
 It is often the case that those starting with Hugo just stick to one of the pre-existing themes and don't put any effort into customizing it, simply because it is too hard to customize.

 At the time when I created the blog in Hugo, it was all the rage.
 Almost everyone I knew personally used Hugo for their blogs.
 Then as time passed more "modern" SSGs were invented such as [Gatsby](https://www.gatsbyjs.org/) and [Next.js](https://nextjs.org/).
 I disliked Gatsby because it felt too processed and complex for something so simple as a blog.
-I have given Next.js a try in my [Poem Collection](https://poems.xypnox.com/) but I didn't find it exciting enough to switch over.
+I have given Next.js a try in my Poem Collection but I didn't find it exciting enough to switch over.

+> The poems have been rewritten to Astro and are at [xypnox.com/poems](/poems/)

 ## Enter Zola